Changissnz/nu_merchant_principal/README.md

 properties of tight-knittedness that cannot be conveniently manipulated by those not of the pride.
-The pride, due to both the lone autonomous capabilities of its members and the member's distinguishable identities, has the liberty of many faces.
+The pride, due to both the lone autonomous capabilities of its members and each member's distinguishable identity, has the liberty of many faces.
+Even absolute uniformity is differentiable through a tag-like identifier or the independent experience.
 And the term "face" is not a strict association to that most distinguishable anatomical part of the human being.
 The "face" has a personality, per se, with talents possibly of categories unique amongst peers.
 And these talents are evidenced through the work of the "hands".
 The "face" and the "hands" could very well be synonyms with one another, in group orders where appearance is submissive to the work.